 A schoolteacher is offering food for thought with a new series of videos about eating cheaply but healthily during the pandemic.

-Originally published in The Sunderland Echo.
-By Gareth Ledwith.
+Originally published in The Sunderland Echo by Gareth Ledwith on July 7, 2020.

 Jo Tissington, a food technology teacher at Sunderland’s Academy 360, has produced the YouTube broadcasts in response to the Government’s new £15 voucher scheme to replace free school meals during the coronavirus lockdown.